See our exclusive index of companies on the move:Explore Stocks

 - CANNABIS INVESTING

 - INVESTOR REPORTS

 Cleantech investing in Australia is gaining steam.
 Learn about the market’s key players and how to get involved in this growing space.

 Climate change is a looming issue for Australians, with 82 percent concerned about bushfires and that drought or flooding will affect crop production and food supply.

 This is where conscious investors look to the cleantech sector, which covers everything from renewable energy to low-emission technologies to water technology to battery storage and more.

 What should investors know about cleantech in Australia before they jump in?
 Read on for a look at key factors, including market size, the industries encompassed by cleantech and big players to watch.

 Cleantech is growing in Australia, and one way to get a picture of the space is through the Deloitte Australia CleanTech (DACT) Index.
-It included 87 companies with a combined market cap of AU$80.2 billion as of October 2021, and is designed to track their market-cap-weighted share price performance.
+It included 87 companies with a combined market cap of AU$80 billion as of December 2022, and is designed to track their market-cap-weighted share price performance.

 Launched in 2008, the DACT outperformed the wider market seven years in a row, from 2014 to 2021, which according to Deloitte Australia indicates growth and maturation in the cleantech sector.
-Although October 2021 saw a dip (down from AU$84.4 billion in the previous quarter), Deloitte Australia cited a 40.5 percent gain from the previous year as indicative of the long-term resilience of the cleantech sector.
+December 2022 saw a dip (down from AU$83.7 billion in the previous quarter), with Deloitte Australia citing a number of events that have affected financial markets globally and domestically.